LabNeuroCogDevel/Brainhack2020/readme.md

 # LNCD "PET"

 ## Data
-`data/merged_data.csv` is an ultra-wide format CSV with a row per participant visit.
+`data/wide.csv` is a wide (547 column) format CSV with a row per participant visit.
-The thousands of columns include individual measures for various surveys (behavioral) and brain (MR and PET scan) data.
+The columns include individual measures for various surveys (behavioral) and brain (MR and PET scan) data.

 `data/conn_adj.csv` is another row per visit CSV.
 Columns are the widened (2d to 1d) upper triangle of each visits fisher-z transformed correlation adjacency matrix.
 This is the mean BOLD time series with each of 23 ROIS correlated to one another ( 23 choose 2 = 253).

+`data/mtr_striatum_258_QC.csv` - MTR ROI mean and voxel coverage count ("NZmean") and QC (manual quality check binarized 1=pass, 0=fail)
 ## Code

 `pet_data.py` quick attempt at building pyradigm data structures